JetBrains/teamcity-documentation/topics/custom-chart.md

 The list of comma\-separated filter names that will not be shown next to the chart:

-* `all` — hide all filters.
+* `all` – hide all filters.
-* `series` — hide series filter (you won't be able to show only data from specific valueType specified for the chart.)
+* `series` – hide series filter (you won't be able to show only data from specific valueType specified for the chart.)
-* `range` — hide the date range filter.
+* `range` – hide the date range filter.
-* `showFailed` — hide the checkbox which allows including data for failed builds.
+* `showFailed` – hide the checkbox which allows including data for failed builds.
-* `averaged` — hide the checkbox which allows viewing averaged values.  `Defaults` — empty (all filters are shown).
+* `averaged` – hide the checkbox which allows viewing averaged values.
+`Defaults`– empty (all filters are shown).

 </td></tr><tr>